Jaymi Heimbuch

 Wildlife conservation photographer · Writer · Trained naturalist

-I've spent my career at the intersection of wildlife photography and conservation storytelling, working to make people care about the natural world through images and words.
+I’ve spent my career at the intersection of wildlife photography and conservation storytelling, and if there's one thing that keeps proving itself true, it's this: